Romance Novels – The Ultimate Guide To Reading “Happily Ever After”

 Romance Novels Genre – What Exactly Is This?

-According to the Romance Writers of America which is the voice of romance writers themselves, every romance novel or romance book that truly fits within the romance genre will share two specific characteristics.
+According to the Romance Writers of America, which is the voice of romance writers themselves, every romance novel or romance book that truly fits within the romance genre will share two specific characteristics.

 A Love Story – The main plot of the book will be centered around a love story between two characters.
-There may be one or more subplots in the book as well, but the main focus will be this love story.
+There may be one or more subplots in the book as well, but the main focus will be on this love story.

 A Happily Ever After – Romance novels will have an emotionally satisfying outcome or end.
 Let’s face it – it’s all about the happily ever after.

 Other than those two must-have characteristics, romance novels can be just about anything you can imagine.
-From extremely spicy, sensual, and hot, to sweet little nothings with no sex or sensuality whatsoever, and everything in between.
+From extremely spicy, sensual, and hot to sweet little nothings with no sex or sensuality whatsoever, and everything in between.
 As for the book settings, that can be almost anything as well.
-Romance novels can be set in any place or time and they can have any tone or style.
+Romance novels can be set in any place or time, and they can have any tone or style.

 Sub-Genres of the Romance Novels Genre?

 There are quite a few romance sub-genres.
 And they are all quite different from one another.
 That’s why it’s important to think about what appeals to you in a book.
-Because all of the current romance sub-genres may not appeal to every single reader.
+Because not all of the current romance sub-genres may appeal to every single reader.

 Main Sub-Genres of Romance

-These are the main sub-genres of romance novels along with several examples in each category.
+These are the main sub-genres of romance novels, along with several examples in each category.

 Contemporary Romance

 Contemporary romance novels are ones that are set in a time period from 1950 to the present day.
+These stories often reflect modern dating dilemmas, career conflicts, or family drama, and always aim for a satisfying, often spicy resolution.
+Think Emily Henry or Colleen Hoover.

 Erotic Romance